 - Plastic bags

-Visitors to the IPU may bring cell phones.
-If visitors bring any other items that are not allowed on the IPU, the items will be locked in the IPU office during the visit.
+Visitors to the Psychiatry and Behavioral Medicine Unit may bring cell phones.
+If visitors bring any other items that are not allowed on the unit, parents or caregivers can store these items in the parent lockers in the Family Reception Room until the family can take these items home.
+The hospital is not responsible for lost or stolen items.